Tarō Asō: Post-premiership and party kingmaker

-When Shinzo Abe returned to the Prime Minister's office in December 2012, Aso is appointed Deputy Prime Minister and Minister of Finance.
-He is the first former Japanese Prime Minister to subsequently serve as Deputy Prime Minister.
-Following Shinzo Abe's second resignation as Prime Minister in August 2020 due to a resurgence of ulcerative colitis, many speculated Aso would launch a leadership bid.
+When Shinzo Abe returned to the prime minister's office in December 2012, Aso is appointed deputy prime minister and minister of finance.
+He is the first former Japanese prime minister to subsequently serve as deputy prime minister.
+Following Shinzo Abe's second resignation as prime minister in August 2020 due to a resurgence of ulcerative colitis, many speculated Aso would launch a leadership bid.
 He took many people aback when he announced that he would not seek the post.
-Aso maintained his position as Deputy Prime Minister under Abe’s successor Yoshihide Suga, until Suga himself resigned in September 2021 and was succeeded by Fumio Kishida.
-Aso became the Vice President of the Liberal Democratic Party following Suga’s resignation.
+Aso maintained his position as deputy prime minister under Abe's successor Yoshihide Suga, until Suga himself resigned in September 2021 and was succeeded by Fumio Kishida.
+Aso became the vice president of the Liberal Democratic Party under the new LDP leader and Prime Minister Fumio Kishida.